Bella Luna Estate Winery

-Our premium estate vineyard, which bears the name Carly in honour of Sherman’s daughter, was planted in 1998 and is situated just east of the Salinas River.
-It is one of the few dry-farmed, head-trained Sangiovese vineyards in California and is planted with the noble Sangiovese and cabernet sauvignon varieties.
+At Bella Luna Estate Winery, our premium estate vineyard, Carly’s Vineyard, was established in 1998 and named in honor of Sherman’s daughter.
+Located just east of the Salinas River, it’s one of the few dry-farmed, head-trained Sangiovese vineyards in California, featuring the noble Sangiovese and Cabernet Sauvignon varieties.

 Kevin Healey